JieyuZ2/TaskMeAnything/README.md

 pip install -r requirements.txt
 ```

-### Usage
-Please check out the `demo` folder for notebook examples of how to use TaskMeAnything.

 ### Source data
 Source data is stored in [HuggingFace](https://huggingface.co/datasets/jieyuz2/TaskMeAnything-v1-source).
 It includes `3d_assets`, `agqa_video`, and `object_images`.